 How to identify the corrupted PDF document using C# and VB.NET?

-The following methods are used to find out the corrupted PDF document:
+The following methods are used to find corrupted PDF documents:

 The corruption can be found by loading the PDF document.
-It will throw the exception when the document has issues in cross table structure and object offset.
+It will throw an exception when the document has issues in the cross-table structure and object offset.

 These types of issues can be found by extracting images from the PDF document.